Skip to content

 server: {

-// by default, the modules are run in the same process as the vite dev server during dev
+// by default, modules are run in the same process as the vite server

 },